TheJumpCloud/support/ADMU/ReadMe.md

  Currently both the GUI and EXE implementations require a specific .net version to load or run with no user interaction.

-To account for this we currently have 2 versions of `jcadmu.exe` & `form_jcadmu.exe`.
+To account for this we currently have 2 versions of `jcadmu.exe` & `gui_jcadmu.exe`.
 The Windows 7 folder builds are based on `.net 3.5` and Windows 8-10 on `.net 4`.

 [ADMU EXE Directory Link](https://github.com/TheJumpCloud/support/tree/master/ADMU/exe)